dhruvbaldawa/sampark-ai/docs/high-level-overview.md

 3. **Task Understanding**: Uses LLM capabilities to comprehend the task requirements and objectives.

-4. **Planning Phase**: Creates a structured plan that breaks down the task into logical, sequential steps.

-5. **Execution Engine**: Methodically executes each step of the plan, with appropriate error handling.
+4. **Workflow Engine**: Orchestrates the entire process from task comprehension to completion, managing the sequence of operations required to fulfill the request.

-6. **Communication**: Provides updates, asks clarifying questions, and delivers final results through the same email thread.
+5. **Communication**: Provides updates, asks clarifying questions, and delivers final results through the same email thread.

-7. **Persistence Layer**: Stores all email thread communications and task execution details in a database for tracking and auditing.
+6. **Persistence Layer**: Stores all email thread communications and workflow execution details in a database for tracking and auditing.

 ## Key Components
 - Email Integration Service
 - Natural Language Understanding Module
-- Planning System
+- Workflow Engine
-- Task Execution Framework
+- Tools Framework (for task execution capabilities)
+- SQLite with SQLAlchemy ORM
-- MongoDB Storage System
+- Event-Driven Communication System
-- Email Response Generator
 - FastAPI Monitoring Dashboard

 ## Business Value
 - Automates routine tasks without human intervention
 - Maintains clear communication records
-- Provides transparency into task planning and execution
+- Provides transparency into workflow execution
 - Scales to handle multiple concurrent task requests
 - Creates a persistent record of all activities and outcomes
+- Simplifies extension with new capabilities through the tools framework